Taishan, Guangdong: Demographics

-If considering the total Greater Taishan Region or Sze Yap Region, which includes Kaiping, Xinhui, Enping and Taishan, there are about 8 to 9 million Taishanese people worldwide.
+Counting the total Greater Taishan Region or Sze Yap Region, which includes Kaiping, Xinhui, Enping and Taishan, there are about 8 to 9 million Taishanese people worldwide.
 According to American historian Him Mark Lai, approximately 430,000 or 70% of Chinese Americans in the 1980s were Taishanese according to 1988 data.
-Currently some 500,000 Chinese Americans claim Taishanese origins.
+About 500,000 Chinese Americans claim Taishanese origins today.

 While Taishan itself has a population of about 1 million, there are around 1.3 million Taishanese people overseas, distributed in 91 countries and regions.
-It is estimated that, up to the mid- to late-20th century, over 75% of all overseas Chinese in North America claimed origin in Taishan, so Taishan has been named the "Home of Overseas Chinese."
+It is estimated that, up to the mid- to late-20th century, over 75% of all overseas Chinese in North America claimed origin in Taishan, so Taishan has been called the "Home of Overseas Chinese".

 Language

-The main dialect of Taishan is Taishanese (台山话 (台山話)).
-While most Taishanese today use Mandarin in school or formal occasions, Taishanese is the de facto language.
+Taishan's main dialect is Taishanese (台山话 (台山話)).
+Most Taishanese today use Mandarin in school or formal occasions, but Taishanese is the lingua franca.
 Schools require their students to speak Mandarin in the classroom, and teachers are required to lecture in Mandarin.

-Taishanese is a language of the Yue Chinese, a large group which includes, but is broader than, the Cantonese spoken in Hong Kong and Guangzhou.
-Thus Cantonese and Taishanese are related but distinct.
-Cantonese is also widely known in Taishan, as it serves as the lingua franca of Guangdong Province.
+Taishanese is a language of the Yue Chinese, a large group that includes, but is broader than, the Cantonese spoken in Hong Kong and Guangzhou.
+Cantonese and Taishanese are thus related but distinct.
+Cantonese is also widely known in Taishan, as it serves as Guangdong Province's lingua franca.

 Before the 1980s, Taishanese was the predominant Chinese language spoken throughout North America's Chinatowns.

 Economy

-In 2018, the city's GDP reached 43.25 billion Yuan, government revenue was 2.92 billion Yuan, fixed-asset investment was 27.33 billion Yuan, retail sales totaled 25.52 billion Yuan, and foreign trade totaled 13.76 billion Yuan.
+In 2018, Taishan's GDP reached 43.25 billion Yuan, government revenue was 2.92 billion Yuan, fixed-asset investment was 27.33 billion Yuan, retail sales totaled 25.52 billion Yuan, and foreign trade totaled 13.76 billion Yuan.

-Power Generation
+Power generation

-The city is home to two major power plants: the Guohua Taishan Power Station and the Taishan Nuclear Power Plant.
+Taishan is home to two major power plants: the Guohua Taishan Power Station and the Taishan Nuclear Power Plant.

 Culture

 Sports

 Taishan is nicknamed the "hometown of volleyball", after the game was introduced to the city in 1915 by Lingnan University student Wu Xiumin (伍秀民).
-Many prominent Chinese volleyball players have subsequently hailed from Taishan.
+Many prominent Chinese volleyball players have hailed from Taishan.
 In recent years, local governments in the city have invested in the area's volleyball programs, and the city hosted a number of Volleyball Women's Nations League matches in 2018.
 9-man is a form of volleyball from Taishan brought to American Chinatowns by Taishanese immigrants.